 The hearing officer’s responsibility is to determine whether or not a person who has multiple DUI convictions should be allowed driving privileges.
-They do not take that responsibility lightly.
-Without an attorney representing you, it is extraordinarily easy to make a mistake in your paperwork or say the wrong thing under pressure at your hearing.
+They don’t take that responsibility lightly.
+Without an attorney representing you, it’s extraordinarily easy to make a mistake in your paperwork or say the wrong thing under pressure at your hearing.

 People lose at their hearings for those types of common mistakes all of the time.
 While losing a driver license restoration hearing is disappointing, you can take action to appeal the denial.

 How Long Do I Have to File an Appeal?

 An appeal must be filed no later than 63 days from the date you were denied a license.
 With good cause, which must be explained to the court in writing when you file your appeal, you have no more than 182 days from the denial date to file your appeal.
 An example of having good cause is not having the funds available to hire an attorney.
 For this type of case, court appointed attorneys aren’t available, so you either need to represent yourself or hire an attorney.